omarabdelaz1z/College-Study-Notes/System Analysis/Chapter-Two.md

 #### <u>Introduction</u>

-**Technology Architecture**: *a set of computing hardware, network hardware and topology and system software - AKA equipment - employed by an organization*.
+​	**Technology Architecture**: *a set of computing hardware, network hardware and topology and system software employed by an organization*.

-**Application Architecture**: *a set of information systems the organization needs to support its strategic plan.*
+​	**Application Architecture**: *a set of information systems the organization needs to support its strategic plan.*

 #### <u>System Analysis Activities</u>